 A .PBWRITE D command shall write one binary physical block to the RMM.
 This command may only be issued immediately after a successful .PBWRITE P command.
 The size of physical block transfer size and the maximum SCSI send page size that are required to perform the transfer are all specified in the RMM's response to the .MEDIA P command.

-Binary data block.
-Multiple SCSI send commands may be required to transfer the entire physical data block.
+After sending the .PBWRITE D command to the RMM, one or more SCSI send commands may be required to transfer the entire physical data block.